avni510/avni510.github.io/_posts/2020-12-31-react-redux.markdown

 `isLoading` and `photo` come from the state and `photoCommands` comes from the container.
 The component that has these props is called `PhotoTest`.
 We're going to create a helper function called
 `connect` which will take in the target component - `PhotoTest`, a function that will inject in specific props from the container, and a function that will inject in the specific props from the state.
-`connect` will return a new component that has the appropiate values of the props injected in.
+`connect` will return a new component that has the appropriate values of the props injected in.

 ```
 export default connect(